Daughters of Mother India: History

 The documentary was released in 2014.
-It is an Indian filmmaker Vibha Bakshi's journey in the aftermath of the December 16 2012 gang rape.
+It is an Indian filmmaker Vibha Bakshi's journey in the aftermath of 16 December 2012 gang rape.

 Vibha says "It was the brutality of the incident and the intensity of public protest for justice that compelled me to make this documentary.
 The focus was the Police.
-Unless the Police are gender sensitized, justice will not only be delayed, it will be denied". it is easy to sensationalize an issue but very hard to sensitize.
+Unless the Police are gender sensitized, justice will not only be delayed, it will be denied.
+It is easy to sensationalize an issue but very hard to sensitize.
 I have a choice.
 To focus on a burning country or ignite hope.
 I will go with hope.
 Because without hope no fight can be won.
 And the fight for gender safety is a fight we cannot afford to lose."

 In the documentary, Vibha has also highlighted the sexual assault case of 5-year-old Gudiya bringing the focus to child sexual abuse as well.

 For the first time in the history of the police force, the Police Commissioner of Delhi Neeraj Kumar granted permission to film inside the Delhi Police Control and Command room.